-Lopamudra is the Co-Founder of The Orange Wedges, and is the Founder of Big Buddy World.
+Lopamudra is the Founder of Big Buddy World.

 Lopamudra has developed a Reading Program for children (3 to 7 years old) which integrates Storytelling with literacy skills.
 This Program has been highly appreciated by parents and is quite effective in developing childrens' reading proficiencies.

 She is a theatre professional, an Odissi dancer, and a marathon runner.
 She is an author of a children’s book on Phonic sounds, AEIOU Sounds.
 She loves working with children.

 Lopamudra conducts Story sessions for children in schools, and conducts Storytelling workshops for teachers and parents.
 She also conducts Story sessions at literary events.
 She creates spaces for Personal Storytelling.

 She also has been acting in theatre pieces written and directed by Zubin Driver.
 She is the core member of Mumbai Storytellers Society.